cburger-scheidlin/Lwm2mTlvDissector/README.md

-# Lwm2mDissector
+# Lwm2mTlvDissector
-A Wireshark Dissector for the TLV format specified in Lwm2m
+A Post-Dissector for Wireshark that dissects the TLV format specified in OMA's Lwm2m